-If you’ve recently had a heart attack, heart failure, angioplasty or stent placement, or other heart issues, exercising may be the last thing on your mind.
-As you physically and emotionally recover, the idea of intentionally raising your heart rate may make you break into a sweat.
+Exercising may not be the first thing you think about if you’ve had a heart attack, heart failure, stent replacement or angioplasty or other heart issues.
+You may break into a sweat just thinking about intentionally raising your heart rate as you recover emotionally and physically.
 Will your heart withstand the stress of exercise?
-How will you know how much to push yourself without damaging your heart?
+What can you do to know how much to exercise without damaging your heart?

 These concerns are completely natural, but research shows that a cardiac rehab program can help you recover better and adjust to a healthier “new normal.”
 Numerous studies in both men and women have demonstrated that regular exercise and physical fitness are both associated with a reduced risk of future cardiac events and death.

 Years ago, when a person had a heart attack, they were kept in bed for weeks to recover.
 Today, doctors know that in most cases, a supervised return to physical activity—as soon as safely possible—yields a better outcome.
 Remember that the heart is a muscle, and that exercise strengthens it.

 Cardiac rehab is a medically supervised program designed for people who have had heart failure, angioplasty or stent placement, open heart bypass surgery, angina, heart or lung transplant, heart attack or heart valve replacement.
 It often starts informally, when you’re encouraged to get out of the hospital bed and walk around your room for the first time.